toml-lang/toml/README.md

 # [x.y.z] need these
 [x.y.z.w] # for this to work

-[x] # defining a super-table afterwards is ok
+[x] # defining a super-table afterward is ok
 ```

 Empty tables are allowed and simply have no key/value pairs within them.

-Like keys, you cannot define any table more than once.
+Like keys, you cannot define a table more than once.
 Doing so is invalid.

 ```
 # DO NOT DO THIS